by Rick Brenner

 - Stuck in uncomfortable situations, we tend to think of ourselves as trapped.
 But sometimes it is our own actions that keep us stuck.
 Understanding how these traps work is the first step to learning how to deal with them.

-See also Critical Thinking and Personal, Team, and Organizational Effectiveness for more related articles.
+See also Critical Thinking at Work and Personal, Team, and Organizational Effectiveness for more related articles.

 I offer email and telephone coaching at both corporate and individual rates.